 What we don’t: Rigid handles add some bulk.

 OtterBox is best known for their rugged phone cases, but they’ve taken that manufacturing expertise and created some fantastic hard-sided coolers.
 The Venture 65 was quick to win us over: it keeps food and drinks frosty for days on end, has a stout build that can withstand just about any type of outing, sports helpful features like class-leading, easy-to-use latches, and looks nice to boot.
 We also love the Venture’s functional, built-in mounting locations for accessories including cup holders, side tables, and cutting boards.
-All together, we think the Venture is the one of best-designed premium ice chests on the market.
+All together, we think the Venture is one of the best-designed premium ice chests on the market and a very close competitor to the Tundra 65 above.

 If we had to nitpick, the Venture 65’s handles are rigid (rather than rope) and don’t fold down like much of the competition.
 This adds some bulk and can make the cooler a bit tough for one person to carry.
-Further, the massive 65-quart carrying capacity and 33-pound weight might seem like overkill for most occasions, but we’ve found it to be the ideal size for weekend trips with groups of two to four people.
+Further, the massive 65-quart carrying capacity and 33-pound weight (4 lbs. heavier than the similarly sized Tundra) might seem like overkill for most occasions, but we’ve found it to be the ideal size for weekend trips with groups of two to four people.
 If you don’t anticipate needing all that space, OtterBox also makes this cooler in 25- and 45-quart versions that share the same overall design and features.

 See the OtterBox Venture 65